Personal relationships of Elvis Presley: High school and early stardom

 Thomas Parker, for encouraging Presley to go out with beautiful women only "for the publicity."

-Between 1954 and 1956, when his stardom began to rise, Presley became the subject of adulation and adoration by young Hollywood starlets such as Natalie Wood, Judy Tyler, Shelley Fabares, and Connie Stevens.
-His mother believed that Wood was a schemer who hoped to "snare" the singer only "for publicity purposes."
+Between 1954 and 1956, when his stardom began to rise, Presley became the subject of adoration by young Hollywood starlets such as Natalie Wood, Judy Tyler, Shelley Fabares, and Connie Stevens.
+It was said that his mother believed that Wood was a schemer who hoped to "snare" the singer only "for publicity purposes."
 When a columnist wanted to know if the romance with Presley was "serious," Wood's answer was, "Not right now.
 But who knows what will happen?"
-One of her judgments of Elvis was, "He can sing but he can't do much else."
+One of her judgments of Presley was, "He can sing but he can't do much else."

 The main women in his life

 Several authors have written that "Elvis busied his evenings with various girlfriends" or that his "list of one-night stands would fill volumes."
-Actress Anne Helm, for instance, has stated that Presley "really liked sex": "I had fun," she said.
-"And it was special."
-She has further claimed that Elvis loved the flouncy, yellow baby-doll nightie he had bought her, and that he gave her pills after having sex with her.
+Actress Anne Helm, for instance, has stated that Presley "really liked sex" and "I had fun."
+She further claimed that Presley loved the flouncy, yellow baby-doll nightie he had bought her, and that he gave her pills after having sex with her.

 It is unclear whether Presley actually had sexual intercourse with most of the women he dated.
-His early girlfriends Barbara Hearn and June Juanico say that they had no sexual relationships with Presley, and there were several women with whom Elvis quickly bypassed sexuality altogether, settling into comfortable friendships.
-Spreckels, singer Betty Amos, hairstylist Patti Parry, and others close to Presley all filled sisterly roles for Elvis.
-Despite claiming no sexual relationship with Elvis, June Juanico did say in an interview for the movie Elvis 1956, "I will not say what happened between us.
+His early girlfriends Barbara Hearn and June Juanico say that they had no sexual relationships with Presley, and there were several women with whom Presley quickly bypassed sexuality altogether, settling into comfortable friendships.
+Spreckels, singer Betty Amos, hairstylist Patti Parry, and others close to Presley all filled sisterly roles for him.
+Despite claiming no sexual relationship with Presley, June Juanico did say in an interview for the movie Elvis 1956, "I will not say what happened between us.
 It is personal."
 Byron Raphael and Alanna Nash have stated that the star "would never put himself inside one of these girls..." (for a number of reasons).

-Albert Goldman speculated that Elvis preferred voyeurism over normal sexual relations with women.
-Goldman went on to suggest that during his military service, Elvis had "discovered prostitutes and picked up the intense fear of sexually transmitted diseases which led to claims that he had a morbid fear of sexual penetration."
+Albert Goldman speculated that Presley preferred voyeurism over normal sexual relations with women.
+Goldman went on to suggest that during his military service, Presley had "discovered prostitutes and picked up the intense fear of sexually transmitted diseases which led to claims that he had a morbid fear of sexual penetration."
 Alanna Nash, in her book 'Baby, Let's Play House': Elvis Presley and the Women Who Loved Him (2010), reveals a need in Presley to play Pygmalion and father to very young girls, whom he delighted in making over.
-A late-blooming "Mama's boy," she argues, young Elvis was a flop with girls and super-religious.These are only personal points of view from authors.
-What actually happened in Elvis' bedroom stayed in Elvis' bedroom.
+A late-blooming "Mama's boy," she argues, young Elvis was a flop with girls and super-religious.

+Actress Rita Moreno has also acknowledged that she dated Elvis "several times," though she described their romance as brief, claiming that he was "sweet, but boring."

 Other women whom Elvis Presley dated included Dottie Harmony, Pat Sheehan, Pat Mowry, and Yvonne Lime.